anquanscan/sec-tools/README.md

 [Passbook](https://github.com/bhargavyagnik/Passbook): It is a password manager and generator that would store in a new approach and would also generate very strong passwords.
 [confuser](https://github.com/doyensec/confuser): Dependency Confusion Security Testing Tool
 [LBOZO](https://github.com/Frikallo/LBOZO): A hybrid Windows Ransomware
 [Packet-Flooder](https://github.com/gamemann/Packet-Flooder): A packet flooding/generating program I made that supports TCP, UDP, and ICMP packets.
 Includes functionality to change characteristics per packet and is also multithreaded.
+[PythonBruteForceFTP](https://github.com/thediegup/PythonBruteForceFTP): A brute force code to pentest ftp servers